Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 Queues Tar Trap on the next GCD
 `/xxxxx HiExplosiveTrap`
 Queues Hi-Explosive Trap on the next GCD
-`/xxxxx ScatterShot`
+`/xxxxx Intimidation`
-Queues Scatter Shot @ Target on the next GCD
+Queues Intimidation @ Target on the next GCD
-`/xxxxx ScatterShotFocus`
+`/xxxxx IntimidationFocus`
-Queues Scatter Shot @ Focus on the next GCD
+Queues Intimidation @ Focus on the next GCD
 `/xxxxx Flare`
 Queues Flare on the next GCD
+`/xxxxx ResonatingArrow`
+Queues Resonating Arrow on the next GCD
+`/xxxxx WildSpirits`
+Queues Wild Spirits on the next GCD
+`/xxxxx DoorofShadows`
+Queues Door of Shadows @ Cursor on the next GCD
 `/xxxxx ConcMO`
-Queues Concussive Shot @ Mouseover, after casting one Concussive Shot it will be turned off (Not a Queue by default - read more in the Advanced section)
+Queues Concussive Shot @ Mouseover, after casting one Concussive Shot it will be turned off

 ***